cernanalysispreservation/analysispreservation.cern.ch/INSTALL.rst

 Local Installation of npms and gems
 """""""""""""""""""""""""""""""""""

-You do not need to install sass and all npm dependencies globally if you add
+You do not need to install sass and all npm dependencies globally on your system.
+You can install them inside your virtual environment so they will only be accessible from within it.
+Simply add:

 .. code-block:: shell